InclusiveTechNU/v11/README.md

 **Made with :purple_heart: in Evanston, IL at the** **[Northwestern Inclusive Technology Lab][1]**

-V11 is a JavaScript library and code editor for building accessibility plugins, workflows, and applications.
-It is built on top of [V8][2] and Node.JS to provide a lightweight and easy to learn interface for manipulating applications and accessibility APIs using the features you love from JavaScript, while also relieving you of cross-platform nightmares.
+V11 is a cross-platform framework for building assistive scripts, workflows, and plugins.
+It is built on top of [V8][2] and Node.JS to provide a lightweight and easy to learn interface for querying and manipulating native accessibility APIs, while also relieving you of cross-platform nightmares when building for multiple operating systems.

 ## Get Started